akn714/Student-Dashboard/README.md

 * <b>Enhanced Communication</b>: Student-Dashboard promotes open and transparent communication between students and faculty, fostering collaboration in the pursuit of academic excellence.

-* <b>Personalized Insights</b>: With real-time access to academic data, students can receive personalized insights into their performance, allowing them to make informed decisions to improve their educational journey.

 * <b>Time Efficiency</b>: Faculty members save time and effort by effortlessly managing attendance records and assessment data on a single platform.

-* <b>Improved Accountability</b>: This platform holds both students and faculty members accountable for their roles in the educational process, creating a culture of responsibility.